KatherineMichel/agile-sprint-playbook/organization-and-customer-development/product-and-business-goals.md

 * Product benefits
 * Jobs the product will do

-Preliminary/Product Specifications
-* List key follow-on product enhancements anticipated
-* Estimate current product and follow-on products
-* Will there be a series of products?

 Product Feature List
-* List product features, review and prioritize list
+* List product features, review, and prioritize list
-* 10 one- or two-sentence descriptions of product features
+* 10 one or two-sentence descriptions of product features

 Product Benefit List
 * List benefits through customer's eyes
 * Under the features, summarize benefits for each
 * Do the benefits needs to be explained?

+Preliminary Future Product Specifications
+* List key follow-on product enhancements anticipated
+* Estimate current product and follow-on products
+* Will there be a series of products?

 ## Business Goals